MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 > [!NOTE]
 > Not all the listed changes might be required.
 However, we recommend that you review all items to see whether they are applicable to your scenario.

-Additional troubleshoting advce can be found here: [Upgrade and installation FAQ](../r/upgrade-and-installation-faq-sql-server-r-services.md)
+Additional troubleshooting tips can be found here: [Upgrade and installation FAQ](../r/upgrade-and-installation-faq-sql-server-r-services.md)

 ### <a name="bkmk_configureAccounts"></a>Enable implied authentication for the Launchpad account group